EMBiRLab/ArborSim/Models/README.md

 This folder serves as the primary repository of source data for model construction.
 It is divided into three distinct data formats:

 ##### - `GlobalData`
-   - **Description**: This folder is equivalent in Layer 1 explained in the accompanying paper.
+   - **Description**: This folder is equivalent to Layer 1 explained in the accompanying paper.
 It contains data acquired in a single global reference frame, which is the default or customized coordinate systems used in biomedical imaging source data.
    - **Contents**:
      - `Geometry`: Includes segmented body geometries in the global reference frame.
      - CSV Files: